Maximize space by using these vertical storage solutions in your house! You'll be organized before you know it!

 It was originally from the kitchen section of the store, but it works well for storing any small items that you want to hang vertically on the wall.

-Medium Vertical Storage
+Medium Vertical Storage Ideas

-Small systems are great, but sometimes we're dealing with slightly bigger items or a larger quantity of items that we want to store vertically.
-That's where our medium vertical storage solutions come into play.
+Small systems are great, but sometimes we’re dealing with slightly bigger items or a larger quantity of items that we want to store vertically.
+That’s where our medium vertical storage ideas come into play.

-8. Hang a Pegboard
+8. Hang a pegboard.

 I used inexpensive organizers from IKEA to hold my mod podge and paint.
 Pails from Target's Dollar spot kept my writing utensils organized.
 And a simple dowel rod held my ribbon collection.